 Evidence of Skill:

 There are many fields in the construction industry and every field requires a person with excellent skill and proficiency to get quality work.
-Since this card is approved only after passing a CSCS test based on an individual’s skill, performance and qualification.
-The card comes in different colours and is issued accordingly on one’s calibre and experience; it acts as an evidence of the skill and competence in the field.
+This card is approved only after passing a CSCS test based on an individual’s skill, performance and qualification.
+The card comes in different colours and is issued accordingly on one’s calibre and experience; it acts as evidence of the skill and competence in the field.
 It shows you have the correct knowledge that is required for the respective job and, thus helps in getting the jobs of one expertise in reputed companies assuring the employer that they have selected the certified candidate.

 There are a lot of risks associated with the construction industry, making it one of the most dangerous sectors.
 A lot of accidents, injuries and even deaths occur inside a construction site.
 Workers are also more concerned about finishing the job as quickly and as efficiently as they can without regard to their safety.